 If you happen to want to study with me, but the prices of my lessons are higher than you’d wish, there are options.

 Whatever your budget is, you can learn something from me online, without taking a single lesson.

-You can start with a free course - Learn from the Best, where I show you how all the good singers basically use the same technique.
+You can start with a super cheap course - Learn from the Best - which is only $5.
+There I show you how all the good singers basically use the same technique.
 I find it inspiring to see there are patterns across the board, and it’s motivating to start trying out those techniques.